awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 **Important**
 If you purchase a Reserved Instance to apply to an On\-Demand Instance that was launched from an AMI with a billing product code, make sure that the Reserved Instance has the matching billing product code\.
 If you purchase a Reserved Instance without the matching billing product code, the Reserved Instance will not be applied to the On\-Demand Instance\.
 For more information about how to obtain the AMI billing code, see [Obtaining billing information](ami-billing-info.md)\.
-Reserved Instances do not apply to On\-Demand Instances that were launched from AWS Marketplace AMIs\.
+If you plan to purchase a Reserved Instance to apply to an On\-Demand Instance that was launched from an AWS Marketplace AMI, first check the `PlatformDetails` field of the AMI\.
+The `PlatformDetails` field indicates which Reserved Instance to purchase\.
+The platform details of the AMI must match the platform of the Reserved Instance, otherwise the Reserved Instance will not be applied to the On\-Demand Instance\.
+For information about how to view the platform details of the AMI, see [Obtaining billing information](ami-billing-info.md)\.

 For information about the supported platforms for Windows, see [Choosing a platform](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ri-market-concepts-buying.html#ri-choosing-platform) in the *Amazon EC2 User Guide for Windows Instances*\.